clucasa/Olympus/README.md

 NOTE: Takes a really long time to load all the files.
 Give it 10-15 minutes.
 We are working on the speed as our next priority.

 To run:
-1. Requires a Windows machine, and preferably a discrete graphics card.
+1. Requires a Windows machine, and preferably a discrete graphics card (DirectX 11 Compatible).
+2. Delete rainEmitter.apb and RainEmitter.apb
-2. Navigate to Olympus/Olympus/Olympus.exe to run
+3. Navigate to Olympus/Olympus/Olympus.exe to run

 Controls: